Lawmakers override Stitt's veto of OETA bill

 OKLAHOMA CITY — The Oklahoma Legislature on Thursday not so quietly overrode several of Gov. Kevin Stitt’s vetoes, including one that would have eliminated the Oklahoma Educational Television Authority.

-The overrides include bills by Republicans that the governor vetoed last month in an effort to pressure the Senate to cut taxes and pass an education plan.
+The 13 overrides included bills by Republicans that the governor vetoed last month in an effort to pressure the Senate to cut taxes and pass an education plan.
 Stitt had vowed to veto more bills until his demands were met.
 Lawmakers ultimately passed an education package.

 “We are taking up the time of the Senate to address a veto message that appears to be nothing more than a tantrum,” said Sen. Chuck Hall, R-Perry.